ssjatmhmy/agares/UserGuide.md

                                   may help to avoid nan at the beginning of indexes.
             """

-### Download comments from SnowBall website
+### Download comments from Snowball website
-  SnowBall is a well-known investment website in China.
+  Snowball is a well-known investment website in China.
 You can obtain comments from this website and perform analysis with natural language processing/machine learning algorithms.
-To download comment data (often abbreviated as 'cmt' in the code), run the script /agares/datasource/SnowBallCmtCrawler.py.
+To download comment data (often abbreviated as 'cmt' in the code), run the script /agares/datasource/snowball\_cmt\_crawler.py.

 ### Perform analysis
   Agares allows you to verify some ideas that does not directly involve trading.
 These ideas would be something involving using natural language processing/machine learning algorithms to process your self-download data.
 To do so, you need to write an analysis file.
 A analysis file is a .py file that contains a subclass of Analysis class, in which a class function